 “The British had based the ‘Southern Strategy’ on the erroneous premise that the majority of the population in the south was loyal to the king.
 The ministers in London held to this mistaken belief notwithstanding the considerable evidence to the contrary, during the course of the war.
 Not only was the Southern Strategy flawed, but the implementation of the strategy was often flawed as well.
 The British would prove incapable of adapting their plans to the reality of the situation on the ground.
-Yet in spite of flawed strategy and inflexible thinking, the British came close to winning the southern campaigns – a fact that can be credited to the professionalism of the British military and the superior resources of the British state.
+Yet in spite of flawed strategy and inflexible thinking, the British came very close to winning the southern campaigns – a fact that can be credited to the professionalism of the British military and the superior resources of the British state.

-David K. Wilson
+David K. Wilson, historian